SCOREC/rhel7-spack-config/v0.15.4/README.md

 The yaml files in this directory are for installing stacks of common packages built with GCC and LLVM compilers on the SCOREC RedHat7 workstations.
 The packages are compiled with flags that support optimized execution on the various generations of Intel and AMD CPUs.
+Note, some older generations of CPUs are not supported

 This environment is locked to Spack version v0.15.4